MathildeAguiar/docs_internship/journal.md

 * I messed up with the database (I defined the database like SQLAchemy one instead of a SQLite one) so I have to redo that.
 * I made some prototypes of the ihm we want for our final application
 * I started to setch an architecture of the files needed to create the final application

+### 20/05/21:

+I worked on the database again.
+I had troubles with the queries and the database so I worked on that part.

+### 21/05/21:
+The database is set and so the queries.
+I still have to do a few ajustments in the way it appaears on screen.